wangyu1997/reformer-pytorch/README.md

-    attn_chunks = 8,      # process lsh attention in chunks, only way for memory to fit when scaling to 16k tokens num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper twin_attention = False, # both branches of the reversible network will be attention full_attn_thres = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter or equal to the designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper use_rezero = False,      # remove normalization and use rezero from 'ReZero is All You Need'
+    attn_chunks = 8,      # process lsh attention in chunks, only way for memory to fit when scaling to 16k tokens num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper twin_attention = False, # both branches of the reversible network will be attention full_attn_threshold = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter or equal to the designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper use_rezero = False,      # remove normalization and use rezero from 'ReZero is All You Need'